 Elk River residents enjoy beautiful natural amenities, including the Elk and Mississippi Rivers, Lake Orono, and more parks and trails per resident than almost any other city in Minnesota.
 This includes unique parks like Hillside City Park for exceptional mountain biking, Handke Stadium, and Woodland Trails for hiking, skiing, and more.

-Elk River Community Profile
+Read the Elk River Community Profile

-See the City of Elk River website to learn more.
+Visit the City of Elk River website to learn more.

 2016 Elk River Community Resource and Residents Guide